2. How long does it take to switch energy suppliers?

 4. How do I know if I should switch my energy supplier?

 If you’ve never switched suppliers or haven’t in a long time, you will probably be able to get a better deal if you switch.
 It’s worth checking by using a quote generator.
 If the quote you get is less than you’re currently paying, and it’s offered by a different supplier, it’s time to switch.
 If you get a quote that is cheaper than you’re currently paying but it’s offered by your existing supplier, contact them to change tariff.
+If you don't know who your current supplier is, you can easily find out.

 Sometimes if you’re on a fixed rate tariff, there’s an exit fee if you cancel early.
 So before you switch check if you’ll incur a charge with your current supplier by cancelling your energy deal.